d-krupke/cpsat-primer/README.md

 For example for [coloring](https://en.wikipedia.org/wiki/Graph_coloring) (with integer representation of the color), we could order the variables by decreasing neighborhood size (`CHOOSE_FIRST`) and then always try to assign the lowest color (`SELECT_MIN_VALUE`).
-This strategy should perform an implicit kernalization, because if we need at least $k$ colors, the vertices with less than $k$ neighbors are trivial (and they would not be relevant for any conflict).
+This strategy should perform an implicit kernelization, because if we need at least $k$ colors, the vertices with less than $k$ neighbors are trivial (and they would not be relevant for any conflict).
 Thus, by putting them at the end of the list, CP-SAT will only consider them once the vertices with higher degree could be colored without any conflict (and then the